Death of Lamduan Armitage: Discovery

 On Monday 20 September 2004 at 11:30 am, a man walking in the vicinity of Pen-y-ghent alerted the police to the discovery of the body of a dead woman.
-The man had discovered the body in a well-trafficked location on the Pennine Way between Pen-y-ghent and Horton in Ribblesdale in a stream called Sell Gill Beck, which flows into a cave called Sell Gill Hole.
+The man had discovered the body in a well-trafficked location on the Pennine Way between Pen-y-ghent and Horton in Ribblesdale in Sell Gill Beck stream, which flows into the cave Sell Gill Hole.
 It was thought that the body had been in the stream for some time, and that the woman could have died up to three weeks before the discovery.
 The cause of death was not initially apparent, and no signs of violence were reported.

 Description

 The woman was believed to be of southeast-Asian origin, had dark, shoulder-length hair, and was about 4 ft 11 in tall.
 Her age was estimated between 25 and 35 years.
 The woman had healthy teeth with a noticeable gap at the front.
 Her body was clothed in green jeans and a green-and-white-striped T-shirt; she also wore a wedding ring.
 The ring was 22-carat gold and made in Bangkok, Thailand.
 The woman had pierced ears, but no earrings were found.
 No shoes, warm outer clothing, or other personal effects were found at the site.
 The woman weighed 10 st but appeared to have gained weight in the years prior to her death.